Last Updated on July 2, 2026 by Emma Fajcz | Published: June 16, 2022

-Florence is known for its meat dishes and savory schiacciata.
-But even travelers with the sweetest sweet tooth can find delicious pastries in this city.
-Today, we’re sinking our teeth into the best pastries in Florence!
+Florence is known for its meat dishes and savory schiacciata, but even travelers with the sweetest sweet tooth can find a wealth of delicious pastries in this city.
+Let us show you where to find the best pastries in Florence, then let’s sink our teeth into these incredible Italian delights together!

 Cornetteria Notte

-You’re probably already familiar with French croissants.
-But in Florence, we call them cornetti.
-And they’re so much better than croissants because they have a filling.
-You read that right: you can have a cornetto with custard cream, apricot jam, Nutella or even pistachio cream.
+You’re probably already familiar with French croissants, but in Florence, we call them cornetti.
+They’re so much better than croissants because they have a filling.
+You read that right: you can have a cornetto with custard cream, apricot jam, Nutella, or even pistachio cream!

 Our favorite place to get one of these is Cornetteria Notte (Via delle Pinzochere), one of the best secret bakeries in Florence.